 To the tulip blossom in Keukenhof Holland

-Holland is a veritable sea of tulips, hyacinths and daffodils from March to May.
-That's why the spring bloom is in Keukenhof in Lisse so popular.
-We have stayed here twice and loved it.
-Incidentally, there are also beautiful spring gardens in other countries, such as Noel in his report Spring Gardens of the World shows.
-This year, however, we take a whole day for the Keukenhof during our trip Flower corso in the Bollenstreek, That's a good thing, because we are already there shortly after the opening of the park.
+From March to May, Keukenhof Holland is a veritable sea of tulips, hyacinths and daffodils.
+That is why the spring bloom is in Keukenhof in Lisse so popular.
+We've been here twice and loved it.
+There are also beautiful spring gardens in other countries, as Noel in his report on Spring Gardens of the World shows.
+This year, however, we are taking a whole day to visit Keukenhof Netherlands on our trip to Flower corso in the Bollenstreek, That's a good thing, because we are already there shortly after the opening of the park.
 Therefore, we have the opportunity to see the park without the crowds of people bringing countless buses to the park during the day.

 On the days of the flower parade, the number of visitors to Keukenhof also increased many times over.
 This year there were over 50.000 on the day of the flower parade.
 That is why special services are set up.
 On the evening of such visitor-intensive days, the Keukenhof even provides "bus search teams".
 These then help wandering passengers to find their bus again.
 Tulips are definitely addictive!
 We can sing a song about that too.
 However, this is not surprising given the variety of shapes and colors that breeders exhibit at Keukenhof.

 Walk through the Keukenhof Holland